Yureien/TextGenerator-Keras/README.md

 Then, as usual, git clone and cd to it's folder, and then, this -
 ```
-python main.py
+python train.py
 ```
 ## Usage

 ### Simple version
-Just run `python main.py`.
+Just run `python train.py`.
 ### Detailed version
-Use `python main.py -h` for help.
+Use `python train.py -h` for help.
 Output of that command -
 ```
-usage: main.py [-h] [-data DATA] [-weights WEIGHTS] [-randomness RANDOMNESS]
+usage: train.py [-h] [-data DATA] [-weights WEIGHTS] [-randomness RANDOMNESS]
                 [-epochs EPOCHS]

 optional arguments:
   -h, --help            show this help message and exit

   -data DATA            Dataset to use for training.
 Recommended size >500KB.
-                        Default is "training_data.txt".
+                        Default: "training_data.txt"

   -weights WEIGHTS      If you want to resume from a trained weight, add the
                         path to the h5 weight here.
-The "weights-epoch-26.h5"
-                        is attached as example.
+			The weights are automatically saved each epoch.

   -randomness RANDOMNESS
-                        Hard to explain.
-Initially, it should be around 0.2.
-                        After around 30 epoches I change it to 0.4, and after
-                        80, 0.8.
-As I said, hard to explain.
-Look at source
-                        code.
-Default: 0.25
+                        The exponential factor determining the predicted
+                        character to be chosen.
+Do not change unless you know
+                        what you're doing.
+Default: 0.2

   -epochs EPOCHS        Number of epoches to do.
 I recommend >50 atleast.
-                        Default is 200
+                        Default: 200
 ```